RULES OF THE WISH ONE MILLAU GRANDS CAUSSES

 Art 7- Insurance

-By participating in the Wish One Millau Grands Causses : I certify that I am insured for my civil liability towards third parties and for any physical or intangible damage that I may cause them during the race.
+By participating in the Wish One Millau Grands Causses : I certify that I am insured for my civil liability towards third parties and for the physical and intangible damages that I could cause them during the race.

-The Wish One Racing association, organizer of the event, has taken out an insurance policy n°3846067904, the purpose of which is to guarantee, in particular, in accordance with the provisions of articles L321-1, L311-9, D321-1, R331-14, a331-24 and a331-25 of the French Sports Code the financial consequences of the civil liability that may fall on the organiser or the competitors due to physical or material damage caused to spectators, third parties or competitors, but only, for the latter, when the event does not involve the private use of the public highway over the entire course.
+The Wish One Racing association, organizer of the event, has taken out an insurance policy n°3846067904, the purpose of which is to guarantee, in particular, in accordance with the provisions of articles L321-1, L311-9, D321-1, R331-14, a331-24 and a331-25 of the sports code the financial consequences of the civil liability that may fall on the organiser or the competitors due to bodily injury or material damage caused to spectators, third parties or competitors, but only, for the latter, in the case of events that do not involve the private use of the public highway over their entire course.

 Consequently, we strongly advise you to take out insurance covering the costs of search and evacuation in France, covering your own personal injury and material damage, of the “Garantie des accidents de la Vie” type.